 Mobile Device Management, or MDM, is a class of technology platform that is used to help organizations manage and control mobile devices used to access business resources.

 A core element of an MDM platform is network access control (NAC) and pre-admission control.
 MDM technologies often include the capability to check devices that want access to the network to first verify that the device has not been compromised or jailbroken.
 MDM technologies can also be used to selectively enable or disable native device capabilities.https://o1.qnsr.com/log/p.gif?;n=203;c=204660766;s=9477;x=7936;f=201812281312070;u=j;z=TIMESTAMP;a=20392931;e=i

 Other features that can sometime be attributed to MDM platform are remote Virtual Private Network (VPN) capabilities, enabling users to securely connect to corporate resources.
 Additionally, remote lock and wipe capabilities may also be part of an MDM platform.

 MDM vs EMM

-The term 'MDM' was initially just about hardware management, which led some vendors in the market to use of the term Mobile Application Management (MAM).
-The early promise of MAM platform was to provide capabilities that were not in MDM, namely the application piece, providing curated app stores for corporate use as well as data management policies.
+The term "MDM" was initially just about hardware management, which led some vendors in the market to use the term Mobile Application Management (MAM).
+The early promise of MAM platforms was to provide capabilities that were not in MDM, namely the application piece, providing curated app stores for corporate use as well as data management policies.

 As a term and industry classification, MAM was quickly supplanted by the more expansive term Enterprise Mobility Management (EMM), which includes attributes of both MDM and MAM platform technologies.